Statement on the Role of Registered Nurses in the Management of Continuous Regional Analgesia

-Last Amended: October 16, 2013 (original approval: October 16, 2002)
+Developed By: Committee on Pain Medicine Last Amended: October 17, 2018 (original approval: October 16, 2002)

-- Initiate, adjust and discontinue catheter infusions,
+•Initiate, adjust and discontinue analgesic catheter infusions,

-- Administered analgesic boluses through the catheter as prescribed by a physician,
+•Administer analgesic boluses through the catheter as prescribed by a physician,

-- Monitor the patient for analgesic efficacy and side effects,
+•Monitor the patient for analgesic efficacy and side effects,

-The safe and excellent pain control achieved by this team approach to pain care has been thoroughly evaluated by scientific study published in peer-reviewed literature and has become well established in routine clinical practice throughout the world.
+The safe and excellent pain control achieved by this team approach to pain care has been thoroughly evaluated by scientific studies published in peer-reviewed literature and has become well established in routine clinical practice throughout the world.